davidjguru/davidjguru.github.io/_posts/2020-07-17-Patching-Drupal-modules-with-Composer.md

 Sometimes in contexts where we have not participated in their installation (external systems, already built Docker containers, etcetera), application errors occur just without feedback.
 Simply compose runs but the resource is not patched, it stays the same.

+In order to avoid this fail, Is important run the command ```composer diagnose```: this instruction review all the required resources, versions and current status of each, giving you a detailed feedback from your prompt (See the example in the former section [3- Ten + 1 basic commands for Composer / Composer Diagnose](#5-composer-diagnose)).

-Please, review some basic resources.
+Please, after the feedback from ```composer diagnose```, review some basic resources.
 For example, when using composer patching, we're doing a sequence

 1. Getting the remote patching file (or local from another folder).
 Here you're using [the copy() method from the RemoteFileSystem Class of the Composer API](https://getcomposer.org/apidoc/master/Composer/Util/RemoteFilesystem.html#method_copy).
 2. Applying the patch using git apply (or trying).